 Workflow has remained at a steady level in recent times.
 Investors and banks looking for opportunities in Mexico can count on a large pool of talented lawyers to assist on complex M&A, private equity and financings.

 Mexico’s legal market is home to a variety of different business models, including several full-service behemoths and a handful of leading transactional firms.
 Among the market-leading full-service firms, many now boast broad service offerings far beyond their transactional core.

-These well-rounded firms – more often than not – have additional offices outside Mexico City.
-Some outfits have outposts in industrial hubs such as Querétaro, alongside the more traditional bases of Mexico City and Monterrey.
+Whilst Mexico City remains the heart of the local legal community, some outfits have outposts in industrial hubs such as Querétaro, alongside the more traditional bases of Mexico City and Monterrey.
 A smaller number of firms also have a presence in Guadalajara, Juárez, Tijuana and Guanajuato.
 Baker McKenzie (Mexico) has the widest national presence with five offices.

 Beyond Mexico, Madrid has become an important hub for a string of Mexican firms looking to capitalise on upcoming investment opportunities from Europe.
 Creel, García-Cuéllar, Aiza y Enríquez SC inaugurated an office in Madrid in 2022, and is joined in the Spanish capital by Chevez, Ruiz, Zamarripa y Cía SC.
 Other firms – such as Nader, Hayaux & Goebel – have also looked beyond Mexico for opportunities and is unique in having a name partner based in London, a means to reach the City’s law firms and financial institutions.
 In addition, Goodrich, Riquelme y Asociados has an office in Paris.